 An interior view of the naturally-ventilated covered walkway; image by David takes photos.

 Program of activities

-Along with the permanent exhibition focused on culture, contemporary art and heritage of the Kanak people and, in a broader sense, of Melanesian populations, the Jean-Marie Tjibaou Cultural Center features a program of activities and events which includes temporary exhibitions, site-specific art installations, concerts, film screenings, theatrical performances, dances, festivals, local markets of food and craft objects, educational programs, creative workshops, and special events.
+Along with the permanent exhibition focused on the culture, contemporary art, and heritage of the Kanak people and, in a broader sense, of Melanesian populations, the Jean-Marie Tjibaou Cultural Center features a program of activities and events which includes temporary exhibitions, site-specific art installations, concerts, film screenings, theatrical performances, dances, festivals, local markets of food and craft objects, educational programs, creative workshops, and special events.

 Views of the center from the lagoon and the north; photos Gérard

 Cover image: the Jean-Marie Tjibaou Cultural Center in Nouméa, New Caledonia; photo Gérard.

 How our readers rate this museum (you can vote)